 - Other industrial devices that measure the thickness of materials such as paper or sheets of metal.

 External exposure to large amounts of Cs-137 can cause burns, acute radiation sickness and even death.
-Such large amounts are not found in the environment under normal circumstances.
 Exposure to such a large amount could come from the mishandling of a strong industrial source of Cs-137, a nuclear detonation or a major nuclear accident.
+Large amounts of Cs-137 are not found in the environment under normal circumstances.

-Exposure to Cs-137 can increase the risk for cancer because of exposure to high-energy gamma radiation.
+Exposure to Cs-137 can increase the risk for cancer because of the presence of high-energy gamma radiation.
 Internal exposure to Cs-137 through ingestion or inhalation allows the radioactive material to be distributed in the soft tissues, especially muscle tissue, which increases cancer risk.